Women's Gift Alliance

 WGA Grants at work in our community include Children's Village, Habitat for Humanity, Gizmo, Museum of North Idaho, Rathdrum Senior Center, TESH, Trinity Group Homes, Emerge CDA, St. Vincent de Paul, First Judicial CASA, Lutherhaven Ministries, CDA Charter Academy, plus so many more!

 Times to socialize and to become more informed philanthropists are member benefits.
-When you join, you'll receive invitations to "Heart to Heart" in August and December, the September Dinner and Speaker event, New Member Coffees, Grant Proposal Presentations in May and the Awards gathering in June, plus our members only Lunch Bytes Book Club.
+When you join, you'll receive invitations to "Heart to Heart" in August and December, the annual Fall Dinner event, New Member Coffees, Grant Proposal Presentations in May and the Awards gathering in June, plus our members only Lunch Bytes Book Club.

 Over $1,495,792 Awarded to Kootenai County Nonprofits Since 2005